 Carbonated drinks are full of air bubbles.
 The more you drink, the more air you ingest, leading to a distended belly.

 Coffee is acidic which can cause trouble with an already acidic stomach.
-Most people are also lactose intolerant so adding milk to coffee (or to your diet) can cause swelling.
+Interestingly, many people are also lactose intolerant.
+And they choose adding milk to coffee.
+This practice can cause and actually promotes swelling and bloating.

 We promised to tell you the best and worst foods for bloating.
 Now you know what to avoid, it’s time to know what you should stock up on!

 Aside from being really delicious, artichokes speed up digestion and help prevent constipation.

 Ginger helps decrease the time your food stays in your gut, which means there’s less chance it’ll have to go through fermentation.
 It also has anti-inflammatory properties so it calms down your system.

 3. Fennel Seeds